ejduwell/revCorrStim/README.md

     itrParsCom = combvec(itrPars{1},itrPars{2},itrPars{3},itrPars{4},itrPars{5}); % This builds a matrix of all the combos of pars in vectors listed     in itrPars. end
    ```
    - The current setup specifies (as noted in the comment header), a configuration that will generate images where lum1 and lum2 vary about the background luminance of 127.5 while maintaining a mean luminance of 127.5.
-We will not adjust the values in this example, but for reference:
+We will not adjust the values in this example, but for reference here is what each of the parameters do:
        - itrPars -- specfies the set of parameter vectors (defined in earlier parameter sections) whose values will be included in generating the "set of all possible value combinations"
        - itParNamz -- specifies a set of 'name tag' strings corresponding to the respective parameters in itrPars.
 (These strings are used in the systematic file naming)
        - Eqlz -- specifies a list of strings containing equality statements.
 These logical statements basically allow you to specify specific conditions/cases you want included in the output image set.
 In this case we speficied that we only want conditions where lum1 and lum2 are different values/not equal ("lum1~=lum2") and conditions where the mean of lum1 and lum2 is equal to 127.5 ("((lum1+lum2)/2)==127.5").
 These logical statements are used in a subsequent logical indexing step to constrain the set of all possible parameter combos to the specific subset which meet all the specified conditions.